chiranjiveejoshi/chiranjiveejoshi.github.io/resume/resume.md

 hide_last_modified: true
 permalink: /resume/
 ---
-#### Portfolio Link
+## Behance Link
-You can find my Portfolio if you visit [this link](../showcase/).
+You can find my Portfolio if you visit [this link](../[showcase](https://www.behance.net/chiranjjoshi)/).

 ## **EDUCATION**
 ### Google UX Design Certificate
-**// 04th September 2022 – Present, Coursera (Online);**
+**// 04th September 2022 – 03rd March 2023, Coursera (Online);**
-*Rigorous Training designed for Entry-level Job readiness, UX Research Fundamentals, Inclusive Iesign, Low-fidelity and High-fidelity Prototypes, and Tools like Figma and Adobe XD.*
+*Completed a rigorous training designed for entry-level job readiness.
+15 modules included topics like: UX research fundamentals, inclusive design, low-fidelity and high-fidelity prototypes, and tools like Figma and Adobe XD.
+Completed hands-on projects and developed a portfolio including 3 projects to receive the certificate.*
 ### Gerogia Institute of Technology- Introduction to User Experience Design
 **// 4th July 2022 – 9th August 2022, Coursera (Online);**
-*Discovery of UX Design, Basic Concepts, Four-step User Interface Design Cycle.*
+*Discovery of UX design, the definitions, basic concepts and differences between terms, four-step User Interface Design Cycle, techniques that are relevant for understanding the user and tasks, a set of techniques to gather information about user.*
 ### Master of Science (Home Science)- Sports Nutrition
 **// August 2018 –  October 2020;**
 *College of Home Science, Nirmala Niketan, University of Mumbai, Mumbai*